EfthymiaKakoulidou/project-management-tool/README.md

 - Email notifications
     - It would be very helpful if someone got an email notification when a task is assigned to them so that they know directly their workload.
 - Project templates
     - In the future when creating a project it ould be helpful to choose a template suited for the specific project.
-This would save time to the proganization of tasks created.
+This would save time to the oganization of tasks created.
 - Tasks that every profile has concluded
     - It would also be helpful to include in the profile-details a list of tasks that the particular person has done.
 This way someone can check the kind of experience everybodu has and assign them tasks accordingly.